-- 1. Rockets are to be properly assembled according to the assembly instructions. - 2.
-Beginner kits with prefabricated fin assemblies and pre-finished rockets requiring no painting are not acceptable, and will bed is qualified. - 3.
-Plastic snap together fins and prefabricated fin assemblies that do not require fin alignment are not acceptable, and will bed is qualified. a.
-This rule does not apply to plastic fins that must be manually aligned and do not utilize a fin alignment mechanism, including, but not limited to fin alignment rings or spacing blocks. - b.
-This rule does not apply to fiberglass, Kevlar, extruded foam, composite, or wood fins; especially when used for "through-the- wall" fin attachment techniques that are common in larger rockets. - c.
+1. Rockets are to be properly assembled according to the assembly instructions.

+2. Beginner kits with prefabricated (molded plastic) fin assemblies and pre-finished rockets requiring no painting are not acceptable at the State Fair, and will bed is qualified.

+a.
+This rule does not apply to plastic fins that must be manually aligned and do not utilize a fin alignment mechanism, including, but not limited to fin alignment rings or spacing blocks.

+b.
+This rule does not apply to fiberglass, Kevlar, composite, or wood fins; especially when used for "throughthe- wall" fin attachment techniques that are common in larger rockets.

+c.
 In addition, plastic parts for decorative and mechanical purposes (i.e. decorative nozzles and moving landing struts) are not considered fins and can consist of plastic.
-Decorative nozzles, etc. need to be securely fastened and not pose a safety hazard. - d.
+Decorative nozzles, etc. need to be securely fastened and not pose a safety hazard.

+d.
 Fin assemblies that are printed using a 3D printer are excluded from this rule.
-Through detailed instructions on the creation of the fin assemblies must be provided and an additional page of photos may be included to show the creation/printing of fin assemblies. - 4.
-Angles of fins must fall within a plus or minus 2 degree variation using an approved fin alignment guide (such as KSSTAC10).
-An official fin guide is available from www.KansasSpaceTech.com - 5.
-Fins should be rounded or streamlined according to instructions.
-If the other edges are rounded to reduce drag on all exposed sides, there should be no ribbon deduction, unless instructions indicate to leave flat. - 6.
-Fins and body tubes are to be sealed with sanding sealer and/or primer to eliminate the appearance of body grooves and woodgrain. - 7.
-Fins and launch lugs are to be filleted to reduce drag and properly secure them to the model. - 8.
-Engine mounts are to be securely attached to the body tube. - 9.
-Any seams on plastic parts are to be sanded smooth. - 10.
-Body tubes/airframes/engine mounts can be made from suitable materials, including, but not limited to: reinforced paper, cardboard, phenolic resin, specialized polymer resins, fiberglass, Kevlar, or other suitable structural materials.
+Through detailed instructions on the creation of the fin assemblies must be provided and an additional page of photos may be included to show the creation/printing of fin assemblies.

+3. Angles of fins must fall within a plus or minus 2 degree variation using an approved fin alignment guide (such as KSSTAC10).
+An official fin guide is available from http://rocketry.engtech4ks.com/

+4. Fins should be rounded or streamlined according to instructions.
+If the other edges are rounded to reduce drag on all exposed sides, there should be no ribbon deduction, unless instructions indicate to leave flat.

+5. Fins and body tubes are to be sealed with filler, sanding sealer and/or primer to eliminate the appearance of body grooves and woodgrain.

+6. Fins and launch lugs are to be filleted to reduce drag and properly secure them to the model.

+7. Engine mounts are to be securely attached to the body tube.

+8. Any seams on plastic parts are to be sanded smooth.

+9. Body tubes/airframes/engine mounts can be made from suitable materials, including, but not limited to: reinforced paper, cardboard, phenolic resin, specialized polymer resins, fiberglass, Kevlar, or other suitable structural materials.
 However, foam may not be used for external body or other external rocket parts.

-- 11. The nose cone is to fit snugly but still allow for easy removal. - 12.
-Exhibits must be uniformly painted and smoothly finished or finished as per rocket instructions, and have decals applied smoothly. - 13.
-Non-standard surfacing (such as textured paint) may be used if directed by the instructions, this includes scratch built rockets. - 14.
-Models may not be judged based on their paint scheme (colors and placement on the rocket), with the exception of rockets that fit the definition of a "scale model."
+10. The nose cone is to fit snugly but still allow for easy removal.
+If the shock cord frequently becomes stuck between the nosecone and body, it should be trimmed.

+11. Exhibits must be uniformly painted and smoothly finished or finished as per rocket instructions, and have decals applied smoothly.
+The rocket should be free of "runs," "orange peel," or "crackling" in the finish.

+12. Non-standard surfacing (such as textured paint) may be used if directed by the instructions, this includes scratch built rockets.

+13. Models may not be judged based on their paint scheme (colors and placement on the rocket), with the exception of rockets that fit the definition of a "scale model."
 All other rockets do not have to follow the suggested paint scheme, allowing the 4-Her to display maximum creativity in the finishing of their rocket. a.
-Under no circumstances is the weight given to the paint scheme to be sufficient enough, by itself, to move the model from one ribbon placing to another. - 15.
-"Scale models" may be judged based on their paint scheme.
-The judge may deduct up to one ribbon placing for not following the paint scheme. - 16.
-Scale Model Rockets are to be finished and completed with a majority (greater than 70%) of decals. - 17.
-If a modification is made to the rocket, for example, adding a fin, a swing test must be conducted on the rocket, and the documentation provided.
-Failure to test and document flight stability following modifications will result in two ribbon placing deductions.
+Under no circumstances is the weight given to the paint scheme to be sufficient enough, by itself, to move the model from one ribbon placing to another.

+14. "Scale models" exhibited in the scale mode class, may be judged based on their paint scheme.
+The judge may deduct up to one ribbon placing for not following the paint scheme.

+15. Scale Model Rockets exhibited in the scale mode class, are to be finished and completed with a majority (greater than 70%) of decals.